Social Work

 Academic year

-The course operates on a modular basis that provides flexibility and choice.
-Typically the majority of modules are 30 academic credits with a smaller number of 15 credit modules.
+The course runs over two semesters from September to June each year (Although there is also an opportunity to attend summer school sessions in semester three).
+The majority of modules are 20 academic credits with a smaller number of 40 credit modules.
 Each credit taken equates to a total study time of around 10 hours.
 Total study time includes scheduled teaching, independent study and assessment activity.

-Full-time students take modules worth 60 credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for the course and your degree classification are based on the marks obtained for modules taken at levels 5 and 6.
-The full-time course has one start point in September.

 Professional body accreditation